Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 ## Introduction

 Hi, I am [Surbhi](https://github.com/ssurbhi560), and this blog post is about the work I did over the last three most exciting months in my internship at Quansight Labs.
 My mentor during the internship was the very amazing [Jaime Rodríguez-Guerra](https://github.com/jaimergp).
 The project I worked on during the internship was [`condacolab`](https://github.com/conda-incubator/condacolab).
-We will shortly go into what `condacolab` is, but before that, let's understand a little about the two familiar names that we see here, which are conda and (Google) Colab and also why we needed `condacolab` in the first place.
+We will shortly go into what `condacolab` is, but before that, let's understand a little about the two familiar names that we see here, which are conda and (Google) Colab, and also why we needed `condacolab` in the first place.

 ## Why `condacolab`? 🐍